SCBWI Success Story: An Interview with Anuradha Rajurkar

 This actually was the first book I’ve ever written.
 It was the story I had in mind ever since I was a high schooler.
 Of course, it wasn’t completely fleshed out in my mind, but I kind of knew loosely some of the topics that would be explored in the book.
 It took 10 to 15 years of just thinking about it and dreaming, and then finally starting to write it as a short story.

 I was very overwhelmed at the time because I had two young boys who are just 17 months apart.
-I was in the thick of being a mom and trying survive that, plus we had just moved to a new city.
-But I showed the story to my friend, Laura Fox (now a New York Times best-selling author) and she invited me to join her writing group.
+I was in the thick of being a mom, plus we had just moved to a new city.
+But I showed the story to my friend, Lauren Fox (now a New York Times best-selling author) and she invited me to join her writing group.
 She suggested I flesh it out into a novel, and it was sort of the permission I needed to overcome my imposter syndrome.
 I wrote a 165,000 word story, which I had to cut to about half that length.

 When did you realize that it was meant to be a YA novel rather than a literary short story?

 I think there was a part of me that knew all along.
-Ever since I was young, that’s what I wanted to write.
-Young adult books meant so much to me–they were friends to me.
-They helped me work through so many things, and that became part of my fabric.
+The truth is, I'd always wanted to write a novel for young adults.
+When I was young, the books I read were friends to me.
+They helped me work through so many challenges and became part of my fabric.
 And yet I didn’t feel like I knew exactly what I was doing.
 I just had a story in mind, and I was reading a lot of Alice Munro and James Baldwin—adult literary fiction.
-It was actually my writing group that said the voice felt more YA.
-Again, it was almost like permission that I was being given by my writing group, who I trusted, to go forth and try it as YA.
+It was my writing group who felt the voice sounded more YA.
+I took it as permission to go forth and finally write that young adult novel I'd for so long dreamed of.

 What were some of those influential books you read as a teen?